Lasseignejk/RecipeBox/README.md

 ## Learned:

+<strong>8/7/23</strong> -- Used [this tutorial](https://www.youtube.com/watch?v=DYcqatriSNE) and the Formik docs to remake the new recipe form.
+Formik is a new library for me, and after the struggles of putting together the new recipe form from scratch, I'm excited to use it going forward.

 <strong>8/2/23</strong> -- Figured out how to make a table component where each row has its own state, then is combined into the larger state object when the user submits.
 I also further fixed the TS error I was running into on 7/31.

 One of the fixes for that error was to go into the interface and have something like this: